Leading provider in breast cancer care

 We are committed to making this process as easy for our patients as possible.
 For patients who are traveling from out of town to receive treatment at Rose and who need to stay in Denver, we have a travel program for patients with special deals at area hotels.
 Additionally, for all patients having surgery at Rose, we offer convenient online pre-registration through the MyHealthOne patient portal, saving you time on the day of surgery.

 The accredited Rose Total Breast Care program assures leading-edge, comprehensive and quality care.
 We are accredited by the Commission on Cancer (CoC) and the National Accreditation Program for Breast Centers (NAPBC), administered by the American College of Surgeons.
 The American College of Surgeons recognizes cancer care programs for commitment to providing comprehensive, high-quality, multidisciplinary patient centered care—a distinction earned by only 25 percent of hospitals nationwide.

 Treating breast cancer

 Surgery is generally considered to be the first option when treating breast cancer.
 Luckily, Sarah Cannon at Rose Medical Center offers an array of surgical options to treat breast cancer, including:

 - Wire needle localization

 - SCOUT® wire-free radar localization system

-Alternatively, radiation therapy may also be a vital component of your breast cancer treatment plant.
+Alternatively, radiation therapy may also be a vital component of your breast cancer treatment plan.
 In fact, Rose Medical Center offers certain patients the possibility of intraoperative radiation therapy (IORT).
 This advanced system allows for an entire course of radiation to be delivered to a patient in the operating room at the time of their surgery.
 Rose has the leading IORT program in the U.S.